 - looking at ways to support drivers in the period immediately after they pass their test

 - working with the volunteer sector and trainers to offer older drivers refresher courses rather than mandatory re-testing

 - making disqualified drivers re-test before they get their licence back

 - continuing to manage the drink-drive rehabilitation scheme to offer remedial training for people convicted of lower level driving offences – this is offered as an option by the courts

 Training and assessment of instructors

 We are improving the way driving and motorcycle riding instructors are trained, assessed and registered by:

-- developing evidence-based national standards which set out the skills, knowledge and understanding needed to be an effective driver or rider trainer
+- developing an evidence-based national standard which sets out the skills, knowledge and understanding needed to be an effective driver or rider trainer

 - working with the Sector Skills Councils to make sure that the National Occupational Standards, which are the basis for all driver training qualifications, fully reflect the national driver and rider training standards

-- consulting on making changes to how people qualify to become an approved driving instructor (ADI)
+- consulted on making changes to how people qualify to become an approved driving instructor (ADI)